 This Remuneration Committee is responsible for determining and reviewing the remuneration, terms and conditions of the Vice-Chancellor and the senior leadership team of the institution.
 The committee is independently chaired and comprises of the Chair, Deputy Chair and two other independent members who are experienced HR professionals.
 The Vice-Chancellor is not a member of this committee and plays no part in meetings or discussions on his own pay and rewards.

-Independent Governor & Chair of the Board of Governors
+Deputy Chair of the Board of Governors

-Independent Governor and Deputy Chair to the Board of Governors
+Chair of the Board of Governors

 Appointed as an Independent Governor in September 2018, Nick became Deputy Chair of the Board of Governors and Pro-Chancellor in September 2020, before being appointed as Chair in September 2021.
 An experienced business leader and company director who worked as a chief operating officer in the automotive industry until early in 2018, Nick has a successful track record working throughout the world in Professional Services for both IT and Engineering Companies.
 More recently Nick has worked as an advisor and Non-Executive Director to both UK and International Technology Companies and is a Chartered Engineer and Fellow of the Institute of Engineering and Technology.

 Appointed in September 2021 as an Independent Governor, Stephen’s early career included international HR roles with Bank of America, General Electric, Morgan Grenfell and Deutsche Bank.

 Later he moved into management consultancy and was a partner at KPMG and PA Consulting.
 During this time, he worked with a wide range of commercial and Government clients in the UK and abroad.